TheOpenPrimary/giskard/README.md

 * as bots try to mimic normal users behavior, they do not send their answer as fast as possible as it would not look natural.
 This means that a request can take up to several seconds to be completed.
 Not because there are heavy computations behind but because Giskard purposedly "sleeps" between messages to emulate a normal user behavior.
 Note that Giskard can be configured to never sleep in case you want Giskard to answer as fast as possible.
 * to handle large loads, you will need to spawn a lot of Giskard instances (in the form of unicorn processes) to be able to handle parallel requests.
 This is why minimizing memory usage of a Giskard process was very important.

 Giskard has been architected to use as little memory as possible.
 To give you an example, in our complex Giskard bot (using ruby gems for mandrill, postgresql, algolia, aws, google cs etc..) every Giskard instance uses less than 1MB of memory.
+Plus Giskard can serve both Telegram AND FB Messenger bots from 1 single instance which is quite helpful performance wise if you happen to run your bot on different platforms.

+## Compatibility notes

+### Telegram support

+Giskard now supports Telegram API v1.* and the its feature coverage of the Telegram API is not yet 100%.
+Support for Telegram API v2.* should be pretty straightforward, we just need to take the time to do it :)

+### FB Messenger support

+FB Messenger support is still pretty early so it does not cover the full spectrum of the FB Messenger API but, in case you need FB Messenger API features that are not yet covered by Giskard, just ask (or even better : send us your PR), adding support for more API features in Giskard is really easy to do.

+It is also important to note that, at this stage, Giskard does not implement [message_echoes, message_deliveries or message_reads](https://developers.facebook.com/docs/messenger-platform/webhook-reference) subscriptions so make sure to disable them in the settings of your webhook unless you want your bot to be spammed with requests it does not know how to handle (yet).